LikeTheSalad/aaper/README.md

 - Defining your own `RequestStrategy` as default.

 ### Custom Strategy example
-We'll create a custom strategy that will finish an activity in the case that at least one of the permissions requested by Aaper is denied.
+We'll create a custom strategy that will finish the host Activity in the case that at least one of the permissions requested by Aaper is denied.

 We'll start by creating our class that extends from `ActivityRequestStrategy`: